yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 This is mostly a matter of perspective.
-Once we drop Ethereum's original premise, it becomes apparent that the former argument's logical extreme would make the case that the "acquisition" of tokens via theft of private keys at gunpoint would also constitute fair-game -- an extreme form of anarchism perhaps.
+Once we drop Ethereum's original premise, it becomes apparent that the former argument's logical extreme would make the absurd claim that the "acquisition" of tokens via theft of private keys at gunpoint would also constitute fair-game -- an extreme form of crypto-anarchism.
 That's perfectly fine as a personal subjective philosophy, but if society as a whole decides against such theft, the might of society is also morally justified under the framework of such extreme anarchism.

 In this light, not returning the stolen funds might be a case of a minority expropriating a majority.